Alonso-del-Arte/chess/doc/Puzzles.md

 ## Endgame puzzles

+In my opinion, endgame puzzles are the easiest.
+Sure we can put in some stymied pawns to hide the solution, but the goal is almost always quite plain: put the opponent king in check, if not checkmate.

 One classic endgame puzzle teaches that sometimes you have to sacrifice your queen to get the checkmate.
 For example: